wareya/notes/etc/kanji.md

 This is often cited by early isolated kanji study diehards as the #1 reason to go through with it.

 I just don't see it.
-Sure, when I started out I had a hard time visually breaking kanji down into their parts too, but that problem went away on its own as I kept learning new words, learning about radicals (the dictionary things), seeing stroke order diagrams (never even doing writing practice by hand), noticing kanji lodged inside of other kanji, and reading about the history of how random kanji came to look how they look today.
+Sure, when I started out I had a hard time visually breaking kanji down into their parts too, but that problem went away on its own as I kept learning new words, learning about radicals (the dictionary things), seeing stroke order diagrams (not even doing writing practice by hand), noticing kanji lodged inside of other kanji, and reading about the history of how random kanji came to look how they look today.

 I also did indeed have a hard time telling similar-ish kanji apart way back when I was a beginner, even confusing things like 持 with 待 and 拾 with 捨.